kbroman/AdvData/lessons.md

 - Computer simulations have a lot of great uses

+- The EM algorithm is really useful; use the log likelihood as a diagnostic

 ## Principles

+- Start with an understanding of the problems and data

+- Think about a model for the data-generating process

 - Modify your desires to match the defaults; focus your compulsive behavior on things that matter.